MorteNoir1/virtualbox_e1000_0day/README.md

     1) The LKM disables E1000 loopback mode to make stack buffer overflow code unreachable.
     2) The LKM uses the integer underflow vulnerability to make the heap buffer overflow.
     3) The heap buffer overflow allows for use E1000 EEPROM to write two any bytes relative to a heap buffer in 128 KB range.
 Hence the attacker gains a write primitive.
     4) The LKM uses the write primitive 8 times to write bytes to ACPI (Advanced Configuration and Power Interface) data structure on heap.
-Bytes are written to an index variable of heap buffer from which a single bytes will be read.
-Since the buffer size is lesser than maximum index number (255) the attacker can read past the buffer, hence he gains a read primitive.
+Bytes are written to an index variable of a heap buffer from which a single byte will be read.
+Since the buffer size is lesser than maximum index number (255) the attacker can read past the buffer, hence he/she gains a read primitive.
     5) The LKM uses the read primitive 8 times to access ACPI and obtain 8 bytes from the heap.
 Those bytes are pointer of VBoxDD.so shared library.
     6) The LKM subtracts RVA from the pointer to obtain VBoxDD.so image base.
 4) Step 2: stack buffer overflow.